fullfacing/keycloak4s/README.md

 With the validator and configuration at the ready the adapter can be plugged in:
 1. Mix in the `SecurityDirectives` trait into the class containing the routes, this provides the `secure` directive which plugs in the adapter.
-2. Invoke `secure` with the policy enforcement configuration, and wrap the *entire* Akka-HTTP Route structure inside the directive.
+2. Invoke `secure` with the policy enforcement configuration, and wrap the *entire* Akka-HTTP Route structure that you want to secure inside the directive.

 *Example:*<br/>
 ```scala